 To fix it, you will need to reconnect your Bark hardware.

 After some time, it should start displaying all devices that are powered on and connected to the home Wi-Fi network.

 Reason 3: Device is already assigned to a profile.

 If you are looking for a device in the Unmanaged list and cannot find it, it's possible you may have already assigned that device to a child profile, the shared devices profile, or ignored the device.

 To determine whether that's the case, navigate to me.bark.us on the device you are looking for.
-This will display the device's unique MAC Address, which is helpful in identifying devices, as well as an option to rename and/or assign the device to a profile.
-For more information on identifying devices, see here.
+This will display what profile the device is assigned under.
+For more information on identifying devices, click here.

 Reason 4: Device has been named incorrectly.